-6. EVENTS AFTER THE REPORTING PERIOD (continued)
+6. EVENTS AFTER THE REPORTING PERIOD

-The 19/20 Statement of Accounts was authorised for issue by the Director of Finance, Investment & Risk and Section 15 officer in October 2020.
+The Statement of Accounts was authorised for issue by the Director of Finance, Investment & Risk and Section 151 officer on

 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place befo this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and not have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

 The first UK cases of COVID-19 were confirmed at the end of January 2020.
-As the disease spread throughout the UK more and more containment measures were introduced by the Government until it was forced to put the country in lockd Whilst this has had only a small impact on the Council's financial position for 2019/20, it will have a major impact on the Council's finances for 2020/21 with additional costs incurred and income lost in responding to the pandemic.
+As the disease spread throughout the UK more and more containment measures were introduced by the Government until it was forced to put the country in lockdown.
+Whilst this has had only a small impact on the Council's financial position for 2019/20, it will have a major impact on the Council's finances for 2020/21 with additional costs incurred and income lost in responding to the pandemic.